dwightwatson/active/README.md

 ### Using paths

-If you want to see if the current request is a particular route or not, simply use the `is()` method.

-    // On /posts/1
-    Active::is('posts/1'); // true

-Or, you can pass in an array.

-    // On /posts/1
-    Active::is(array('posts/1', 'posts/2', 'users/1')); // true

-Now, what if you want to know whether you're on a path for the purpose of activating a CSS class?
+What if you want to know whether you're on a path for the purpose of activating a CSS class?
 Well, you're sorted.
 By default, it will return the string 'active', so you can use it as a class.

     // On /posts/1
     Active::path('posts/1'); // active